file(1) — Linux manual page

 Store arbitrarily long strings, for example for %s patterns, so

 that they can be printed out.
 Fixes Debian bug #271672.
-This can
+This

-pool at the end of the magic file and converting all the string
+string pool at the end of the magic file and converting all the

-pointers to relative offsets from the string pool.
+string pointers to relative offsets from the string pool.

 Add syntax for relative offsets after current level (Debian bug